The house was built in the late 1800s, and was run for most of its life as a tearoom.

 In 2014, the owners divided the garden of the property to build a new three-bedroom eco house, which they moved into after selling The Beach House in late 2016.

 Lizzie and Ari, the current owners, bought the house in 2016.
 They are the fourth owners since the house was sold by the council.
-It was a completely private family home for a couple of years before the old bath house was reopened as guest accommodation, primarily a B&B in 2018.
-Following the Covid-19 outbreak in 2020, the space is being rented out only as a completely private, self-catering space.
+It was a completely private family home for a couple of years before the old bath house was reopened as guest accommodation in 2018, but closed at the end of 2020 after the Covid-19 outbreak made this untenable.

 Tell your stories